nthabisengmashego/nthabisengmashego.github.io/-posts/2019-02-13-how-is-my-week-so-far.md

 Today i have learned a lot about Agile Methatology.Agile is a software development methatologies based on interactive development, where requirements and solutions evolve through collaboration between self-organizing cross functioning teams.

-Whenever I faced challenges, I was persisting and persevering.As they say dreams doesn't become reality through magic, it takes sweat,determination and hardwork.
+Whenever I faced challenges i was seeking help from another guy but it was hard for me to understand him but neither the less i was persisting and perservering.
+As they say dreams doesn't become reality through magic, it takes sweat,determination and hardwork.